launchdarkly/ld-relay/CONTRIBUTING.md

 ## Submitting pull requests

 We encourage pull requests and other contributions from the community.
-Before submitting pull requests, ensure that all temporary or unintended code is removed.
+Before you submit a pull request, verify that you've removed that all temporary or unintended code.
 Don't worry about adding reviewers to the pull request; the LaunchDarkly SDK team will add themselves.
 The SDK team will acknowledge all pull requests within two business days.

 ## Build instructions